zapstar/brainf-ck/README.md

-# Brainfuck Interpreter
+# Brainf*ck Interpreter

-My sunday evening attempt on writing an interpreter for the BF language in C. The interpreter is fairly complete with good amount of testing.
+My sunday evening attempt on writing an interpreter for the Brainf*ck language in C. The interpreter is fairly complete with good amount of testing.
 Bug fixes/pull requests are always welcome.

 ## Language specification
 Language details [here](http://www.muppetlabs.com/~breadbox/bf/) and [this Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck).